This policy is to be read in conjunction with the Worksop Priory Church Safeguarding Policy.

-4.2 When emailing children and teenagers, email should be sent from the ?? account wherever possible, and the sent email should not be deleted.
-Wherever possible, send email to more than one recipient, copying messages to ?? can be used at any time.
+4.2 When emailing children and teenagers, email should be sent from the worksoppriory.co.uk account wherever possible, and the sent email should not be deleted.
+Wherever possible, send email to more than one recipient, copying messages to firstname.lastname@example.org.

 4.3 Text Messaging should be used wherever possible within the following guidelines: